Thearthman/ContextAutoFeedAgent-CAFA/README.md

 ---

-## Currently working on: Obsidian Plugin
+## Currently working on: Obsidian Plugin & Memory Tool
 > Details can be found in the OBSIDIAN_PLUGIN_DEVELOPMENT.md
+> Memory Tool documentation: MEMORY_TOOL_README.md

 ## ✨ Features